Studying TOEFL Listening: Passive Listening and Active Listening

 So now you understand it is vital to improving your listening skills with both active and passive listening.
 The next step is to find TOEFL listening material and employ your passive and listening strategies and see your listening skills improves by leaps and bounds.

-Remember listening skills are not only vital to TOEFL listening section.
+Remember listening skills are not only vital to the TOEFL listening section.
 In TOEFL Integrated writing task and TOEFL Integrated writing tasks, you need to listen to conversations and lectures as well.
 So if you look at it that way, TOEFL Listening aspect actually accounts for at least 50% of the entire test.